-The following discussion is Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") and the accompanying audited annual consolidated financial statements and notes for the year ended September 30, 2012 and September 30, 2011 (the "Financial Report").
+The following discussion is Management Discussion and Analysis ("MD&A") of the financial condition and results of operations of Majestic Gold Corp. ("Majestic" or "the Company") and should be read in conjunction with the accompanying unaudited condensed consolidated interim financial statements and related notes thereto for the three months ended December 31, 2012 (the "Financial Report") and with the audited financial statements for the years ended September 30, 2012 and 2011.